What It's About

 So we offer a wide range of free-weight, body weight and leverage designs, for big variety.
 The best grip variations, angles and other adjustability for body shape and exercise variety, an area where most home-use equipment is weak.
 (And much commercial gym equipment as well) They’re space-efficient.
 Powertec and Ironmaster designs let you get much more done – in exercise variety – in a small space, with no compromises.
 Weight and and robustness count, and good design means they don't break.
 A warranty claim is extremely rare.

 How We Go About It

 We don’t have a shop.
 You buy online.
 Ironmaster and Powertec products are sold mainly online worldwide, which you need a reputation to do well.
 And of pure strength-training products, we have a wide range; it’s impractical to have them all on show.
 Since the day we started most sales were online, and many of our largest customers - households with many thousands of dollars’ worth – we've never met.
 Yet they’ll tell you this stuff is as good as it appears.
 (And they’ll read this, so we don’t fib)

 This website gives lots of pictures, video and details; more than others.
 It's the way to go.
-Printed opinion, perspective, video and facts– a comprehensive and concrete view that you can refer to - is a more effective way to buy, than relying on stories, memories and impressions of showroom shopping.
+Printed opinion, perspective, video and facts– a comprehensive and concrete view that you can refer to - is a more effective way to buy than relying on stories, memories and impressions of showroom shopping.
 And there is less and less in showrooms.
 Buying online is far more convenient.

 The Benefits of Strength Training